Timothy Harris: Early life and education

+Political career

-Harris participated in elective politics in 1993 and was elected as a Member of Parliament on the St. Kitts-Nevis Labour Party ticket in parliamentary elections held in 1995, 2000, 2004, and 2010.
+Harris first participated in elected politics in 1993 when he was elected as a Member of Parliament on the St. Kitts-Nevis Labour Party ticket for the St Christopher #7 constituency.
+He was re-elected as a Labour MP in the 1995, 2000, 2004, and 2010 elections.
 He held various cabinet posts, including Minister of Agriculture, Lands and Housing, Minister of Education, Labour and Social Security, Minister of Foreign Affairs and Education and Minister of Foreign Affairs, International Trade, Industry and Commerce.
 He has published several works and received several awards, including the St. Kitts Youth Council Award for Excellence in Education, the FESTAB Community Award for outstanding contribution to FESTAB and a certificate for outstanding contribution to the Cayon High School.

-In 2013 Prime Minister Denzil Douglas fired Harris from the cabinet.
+In 2013, Prime Minister Denzil Douglas fired Harris from the cabinet.
 Harris established the People's Labour Party (PLP) later in the year.
-In the buildup to the 2015 general elections the PLP formed the Team Unity alliance with the People's Action Movement and the Concerned Citizens' Movement.
-The alliance won the elections, and although the PLP won only one seat, Harris became the third Prime Minister of independent St. Kitts and Nevis on 16 February.
-He succeeded the incumbent, Denzil Douglas, who served a historic near 20-year tenure.
+In September 2013, the PLP also formed the Team Unity alliance with the People's Action Movement and the Concerned Citizens' Movement, with Harris being named the leader of the alliance.
+At the 2015 general election, Team Unity's member parties did not run against each other and closely co-operated with one another.
+This resulted in the Team Unity alliance successfully winning a majority, with seven out of eleven available constituencies.
+Although Harris was the only PLP candidate elected meaning the PLP had just one MP, he became the third Prime Minister of independent St. Kitts and Nevis on 16 February 2015, succeeding Labour incumbent Denzil Douglas, who had served a historic near 20-year tenure.